AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline.md

     - **Select Labels**: If the topics have labels specified for them,  then use the **Select Labels** dropdown to choose from the [listed labels](#labels-list).
     The labels selected first are given higher priority over the later ones.

+    >[!NOTE]
+    >
+    >while the labels are being pulled a loader appears, and the dropdown is disabled.

         For dynamic baselines, the labels are pulled from the latest saved version and the current working copy of the map.
 For example, if you have created labels   `Label Release A.1.0 ` and `Label Release A.1.1` for versions 1.0 and 1.1 of Topic A and labels `Label Release B.1.0` and `Label Release B.1.1` for versions 1.0 and 1.1 of Topic B .
 Then you can add Topic A to Map A in version 1.0 and Topic B to Map A in 1.0* (working copy).
 In this case, you can view  `Label Release A.1.0 `, `Label Release A.1.1`, `Label Release B.1.0`,  and `Label Release B.1.1` in the dropdown of dynamic baseline labels.

 1. **Indirect References**: For indirect references within the DITA map, you are given the following options: